Reviews You Can Rely On

 Our Verdict

 The new Rossignol Black Ops W Rallybird Ti performs just above average in powder and not particularly well in any other metric.
-We, like many others, hopped on this ski, hoping for an improvement on the old Rossignol Soul 7 HD W, which carried our Editors Choice award for many years in a row.
+We, like many others, hopped on this ski, hoping for an improvement on the old Rossignol Soul 7 HD W, which carried our Best All Mountain Skis Womens Editors Choice award for many years in a row.
 We were deeply disappointed that the Black Ops Rallybird Ti was a significant step in the wrong direction.
 If you've never skied the Soul 7, you won't know what you're missing and be able to appreciate its flotation and tip construction.
 For the rest of us, this new iteration just bummed us out that our favorite ski has such a poor replacement.

 REASONS TO BUY